Fallen-Breath/DiggyScoreboard/README.md

 Example usage: `/scoreboard objectives setdisplay sidebar dig-all`

-Scoreboard display names are store in `data/diggy/functions/install.mcfunction`, change them if you want custom names before install
+Scoreboard display names are store in `data/diggy/functions/install.mcfunction`, change them if you want custom names before install.
+Of course you can still use command like `/scoreboard objectives modify dig-pickaxe displayname my_pickuse` to change the display name after install

 You can use command like `/execute as @a run scoreboard players operation @s dig-all += @s my_old_pickuse` to update diggy scoreboards from existing scoreboard